Slavery in East Asia: Legal Basis & Legacy

 About Don Wyatt

 Don J. Wyatt (A.B.
 Beloit; A.M., Ph.D.
 Harvard), John M. McCardell, Jr. Distinguished Professor since 2010, has taught both history and philosophy at Middlebury College since 1986.
 He specializes in the intellectual history of China, with research most currently focused on the intersections between identity and violence and the nexuses between ethnicity and slavery.
 He is the author of The Blacks of Premodern China (2009) and Slavery in East Asia (2023), with the latter being a contribution to the Cambridge Elements Global Middle Ages series.
 He is editor for the forthcoming four-volume set on ethnicity and race in Bloomsbury Publishing’s The Medieval World series.
-He is a co-executive editor of the Journal of the History of Ideas, immediate past chair of the newly established Diversity and Equity Committee of the Association for Asian Studies, and an incoming member of the Inclusivity and Diversity Committee of the Medieval Academy of America.
+He is a co-executive editor of the Journal of the History of Ideas, the immediate past chair of the newly established Diversity and Equity Committee of the Association for Asian Studies, and an incoming member of the Inclusivity and Diversity Committee of the Medieval Academy of America.

 Special Thanks

-Many thanks to Pomona College Professor Samuel Yamashita of the History Department and Coordinator of Asian Studies Program for co-organizing this special guest talk with the Asian Library of The Claremont Colleges Library.
+Many thanks to Pomona College Professor Samuel Yamashita of the History Department and Coordinator of the Asian Studies Program for co-organizing this special guest talk with the Asian Library of The Claremont Colleges Library.

 - Date: